Nagendra1997/mesibo-documentation/livestreaming.md

 ### Muting Streams

 We can mute video and audio locally, for the streams that we are viewing.
-You can use `toggleMute` method to toggle the audio and video status of a stream.
+You can use the `toggleMute` method to toggle the audio and video status of a stream.

 ```javascript
 Stream.toggleMute(video, remote)